powersa/JimBrau/slides.md

 ### **Note:**

 **We tried to find a picture of Jim not smiling.
 It was impossible.
-Sending you lots of love.**
+Sending you lots of love,**

 **Middlebrow**